Fine Arts: Dance, Music, Theatre, Visual Art

 Arts education can also reach a diversity of learners by embodying learning modalities, helping all students learn.
 For these reasons and others, it is important to consider several supporting factors when implementing the Tennessee Standards for Arts Education.
 The National Association for Music Education and the National Art Education Association have developed National Opportunity to Learn Standards to correspond to the implementation of standards-based arts education, and local boards of education are encouraged to implement the support needed to facilitate quality fine arts instruction.

 Fine arts academic standards include separate sets of standards for each of the five arts: dance, music, theatre, visual art, and media art.
 Each set of standards is based on the national standards for that art area.
 Shared between all fine arts disciplines are the 11 foundations and the four overarching domains.

 Each of the courses addresses all of the standards for the specific art discipline.
 Greater emphasis may be placed on some standards and less on others depending on the specific nature of the course.
 These standards provide a common point of reference for district and local educators and provide direction in meeting the challenge of ensuring that all students attain the appropriate knowledge and skills as set forth in the standards.

 The State Board of Education (SBE) has the authority to adopt academic standards for each subject area in grades K-12.
-Under each course title, select the grade level to view a description of the course and the standards adopted by the state board.

 In partnership with the Public Broadcasting Service (PBS) and Tennessee’s affiliate stations, the department has developed a series of short online learning tools for educators.
 The professional learning tools in the Literacy in the Fine Arts Online Learning Module are available from PBS Learning Media.
 These online tools focus on literacy components in the fine arts instruction for Tennessee State Standards.